fhiso/sources-and-citations/rdfa-bindings.md

 {/}

-Otherwise, the *current property value* *shall* be formed by concatenating the text contained in each of the descendant text nodes of the *current element* in document order.
+Otherwise, the *current property value* *shall* be formed by concatenating the text contained in each of the descendant elements of the *current element* in document order.

 {.example ...} This definition allows citation elements to nest which